Essays and Reviews: Reception

-On the subject Lewis Carroll wrote, "Let E = Essays, and R = Reviews: then the locus of (E + R), referred to multilinear coordinates, will be found to be a superficies (i.e., a locus possessing length and breadth, but no depth)."
+On the subject, the mathematician Charles Dodgson (better known for his novels, published under the name Lewis Carroll) wrote, "Let E = Essays, and R = Reviews: then the locus of (E + R), referred to multilinear coordinates, will be found to be a superficies (i.e., a locus possessing length and breadth, but no depth)."

-Repercussions
+Resolution

 Despite this alignment of pro-evolution scientists and Unitarians with liberal churchmen, Williams and Wilson were charged with heresy in the Court of Arches.
 They were found guilty on some of the counts by the Dean of Arches, Stephen Lushington, but appealed to the Judicial Committee of the Privy Council.
 The Judicial Committee comprised secular judges sitting with the Archbishop of Canterbury, the Archbishop of York and the Bishop of London.
 In 1864 it overturned the convictions, with the Archbishops of Canterbury and York dissenting in part (though the Bishop of London concurred in the decision).
 It was said that the Privy Council had "dismissed hell with costs".
-One hundred and thirty-seven thousand laity signed a letter of thanks to the Archbishops of Canterbury and York for voting against the Committee, and a declaration in favour of biblical inspiration and eternal torments was drawn up at Oxford and circulated to the 24,800 clergy, being signed by eleven thousand of them.
+11,000 clergy and 137,000 laity signed a letter of thanks to the Archbishops of Canterbury and York for voting against the Committee, and a declaration in favour of biblical inspiration and eternal torments was drawn up at Oxford and circulated to the 24,800 clergy, being signed by eleven thousand of them.
 Wilberforce went to the Convocation of Canterbury and in June obtained "synodical condemnation" of Essays and Reviews.

+Influence

+In 1862, John William Colenso, a bishop in the Church of England, authored The Pentateuch and Book of Joshua Critically Examined.
+The book, which denied the Mosaic authorship of the Pentateuch, defended "even more radical views" on biblical scholarship than the ones in Essays and Reviews, which caused "much greater dismay" and helped bring such views into the mainstream.

+Essays and Reviews helped spread the ideas of German higher criticism, in particular those of Ferdinand Christian Baur, to an English audience.
+In this, the book was succeeded by Lux Mundi (1890).

-Today the essay topics and conclusions may seem innocuous, but at the time, the essays were described by their opponents as heretical, and the essayists were called "The Seven Against Christ."....
+In their time, the essays were described by their opponents as heretical, and the essayists were called "The Seven Against Christ."
+But Essays and Reviews was nevertheless influential; S.C.
+Carpenter estimated that "four-fifths of the actual contents of the book has since been digested into the system of the Church", and C. John Collins has stated that "Jowett's hermeneutic has, in many ways, won the day in how biblical scholars read the Bible."